 Purpose, by the way, has nothing to do with what you do for a living.
-It is your guiding light and it starts with a healthy self.
-As my business partner, Jennifer Whitt, likes to say, "If vou're not centered-if you don't know who you are, what you stand for, and your true intent for building relationships-how can you genuinely articulate the same to someone else or make course corrections in your efforts along the way?"
-There is no right or wrong answer here, but it is critical that you start your networking or relationshipbuilding path with an overarching purpose.
+It is your guiding light, and it starts with a healthy self.
+If you're not centered-if you don't know who you are, what you stand for, and your true intent for building relationships-how can you genuinely articulate the same to someone else or make course corrections in your efforts along the way?
+There is no right or wrong answer here, but it is critical that you start your relationshipbuilding path with an overarching purpose.
 For example, there is the paternal purpose: I want to pave an easier path for my children.
 If I build and nurture key relationships now, it will make it easier for them to get into better schools, land more promising jobs, and have access to a greater wealth of time and opportunities than I did growing up.
 This is a purpose that is clearly independent of any particular point in time, geography, or specific functional job.

-Others have defined their purpose as emotional discovery or perhaps self-mastery: By getting to know others, I get to know myself better and can grow both personally and professionally.
+Others have defined their purpose as personal and professional growth: By getting to know others, I get to know myself better and can build on my strengths.

-By starting with a succinct purpose of personal and professional development, building and nurturing productive relationships becomes your compass.
+By starting with a succinct purpose of personal and professional development, building and nurturing productive relationships becomes your compass rather than your stopwatch.